 This is not some chopped down version of Boris FX that has been bundled for Corel with the program.
 This is the real deal and is worth the extra $20 alone.

 I’ll add a video below that can show you what it does but this is broadcast quality effects, filters and tools.

-NewBlue® ColorFast - An advanced set of high-quality special effects for color correction and video tune-up.
+NewBlue® ColorFast - An advanced set of high-quality special effects for color correction and clip tune-ups.

 proDAD handscript animation – A titling add-on that allows you to create titles in handwritten script styles and more.

-proDAD Mercalli SE – Advanced image correction tools and a state of the art video stabilization module.
+proDAD Mercalli SE – Advanced image correction tools and a state of the art stabilization module.

 proDAD VitaScene V2 LE – Over 100 fully customizable, high-speed effects, transitions and filters

 proDAD RotoPen – Allows you to apply animated pen effects to maps, graphics and photos.